FDAPT: Federated Domain-adaptive Pre-training for Language Models: Discussion and Future Work

 \section{Discussion and Future Work}

 This study makes significant contributions to FDAPT, but we acknowledge some limitations and point out promising research directions to stimulate future studies.

-\textbf{More real-world simulations.} Due to limited data and computational resources, our experiments focus on some common settings to obtain meaningful results while minimizing experimental costs.
-Future research can involve more large-scale simulations and different model structures to represent potential real-world scenarios.
+\textbf{More real-world simulations.} Due to limited data and computational resources, our experiments focused on a particular set of common settings to obtain meaningful results while minimizing experimental costs.
+As it is possible that interesting connections could be discovered between model-domain pairs, and the process of federation, future research could expand on ours by attempting larger-scale simulations on an expanded selection of alternative model backbones and domain datasets.
+In addition, more complex non-IID simulations can be conducted, such as the skewness in the distribution of sentence embeddings, which is crucial in determining model quality.

 \textbf{Improve computation and communication efficiency.} We demonstrate the efficacy of our FFDAPT algorithm, but further efficiency improvements may be possible.
-For instance, module adapters \cite{cai2022autofednlp} can be used to mitigate computational costs, and communication-efficient algorithms, such as FedPCL \cite{tan2022federated}, can be considered to improve communication efficiency.
+For instance, it is likely that module adapters \citep{cai2022autofednlp} could be used to mitigate computational costs, and communication-efficient algorithms, such as FedPCL \citep{tan2022federated}, could improve communication efficiency.

-\textbf{Other challenges in FL. } Our research adopts FL to address the concerns of data privacy.
-Therefore, although other challenges related to FL are not directly related to our experiments, they are also worth investigating to improve the effectiveness of FDAPT.
-For example, addressing system heterogeneity, developing specific federated strategies and integrating privacy-enhancing approaches are all promising research directions.
+\textbf{Other challenges in FL. } Beyond the concerns of data privacy, addressed in this paper, Federated Learning can be used to address other concerns of distributed training.
+For example, it can address system heterogeneity, develop specific federated strategies and integrate privacy-enhancing approaches.
+All of these are likely to be fruitful extensions to this work.

 \textbf{Domain-related challenges.} This research is based on the biomedical domain and suggests that FDAPT can have similar performance compared to centralized pre-training.
-In contrast, a previous study \cite{liu2020federated} showed that FDAPT is worse than centralized pre-training in the clinical domain.
-Our results are more comprehensive and conclusive because we evaluate models on 9 downstream datasets, in contrast to their assessment on only 2 tasks of the same type.
-Nonetheless, it is still worth justifying whether the inconsistency is caused by domain differences.
-Additionally, another promising research direction is to develop domain-distinguish methods for better domain adaptation.
-For example, adversarial training can be added for FDAPT to improve the robustness of the domain-specific model.
+In contrast, a previous study \citep{liu2020federated} showed that FDAPT is worse than centralized pre-training in the clinical domain.
+Our results are based on 9 diverse downstream datasets, in contrast to the alternative assessment, which was based on 2, highly similar, tasks.
+The difference in results is worth investigating, as, in the most interesting case, this could point to a special case identified by \citep{liu2020federated}, in which the specific task they chose happens to be harder to federate.